Sir Henry Wilson, 1st Baronet: Family background

-The Wilson family claimed to have arrived in Carrickfergus with William of Orange in 1690, but may well have lived in the area prior to that.
+The Wilson family arrived in Carrickfergus with William of Orange in 1690.
 They prospered, as Ulster Protestants, in the Belfast shipping business in the late eighteenth and early 19th century and, following the Incumbered Estates (Ireland) Act 1849, became landowners.
-Wilson's father James, the youngest of four sons, inherited Currygrane in Ballinalee (1,200 acres, worth £835 in 1878), making him a middle-ranking landowner.
+Wilson's father James, the youngest of four sons, inherited Currygrane in Ballinalee (1,200 acres, worth £835 in 1878).
 James Wilson served as a high sheriff, a justice of the peace and deputy lieutenant for Longford, and attended Trinity College Dublin.
 As late as the 1960s the IRA leader Seán Mac Eoin remembered the Wilsons as having been fair landlords and employers.
 The Wilsons also owned Frescati House, an eighteenth-century house at Blackrock, Dublin.

 Born at Currygrane, Henry Wilson was the second of James and Constant Wilson's four sons (he also had three sisters).
 He attended Marlborough public school between September 1877 and Easter 1880, before leaving for a crammer to prepare for the Army.
 One of Wilson's younger brothers also became an army officer and the other a land agent.